rmrector/script.artwork.beef/README.md

   maybe something like `$INFO[ListItem.MultiArt(fanart)]` to pull all `fanart` and `fanart#` together.
   I have no idea how it could be implemented in Kodi, though.

-Those were my thoughts. **What are yours?** Skinners, viewers/end users, anyone, I'd like to hear what you think.
+Those were my thoughts. **What are yours?** Skinners, viewers/end users, developers, anyone, I'd like to hear what you think.